Oregon State beats No. 23 Colorado 70-68 for first title - WHIZ News

 Needing three wins in three days to end a four-year NCAA Tournament drought, the Beavers (17-12) built confidence with each step along The Strip.

-Calloo helped the Beavers overcome leading scorer Ethan Thompson’s foul trouble, making 6 of 11 shots after scoring 10 points the eight previous games combined.
+Maurice Calloo gave the Beavers a huge boost with leading scorer Ethan Thompson in foul trouble, scoring 15 points after managing 10 the eight previous games combined.

+“We have been through a lot of ups and downs as a team and we were able to overcome it,” Calloo said.
+“Today it shows that when we stick together we can achieve anything.”

 Oregon State’s gritty display put a damper on Colorado’s bid for its first Pac-12 Tournament title since 2012.
 The Buffaloes should hear their named get called on Selection Sunday, but Pac-12 champions would have had a nicer ring to it heading to Indianapolis.

-Colorado pulled within 68-66 on McKinley Wright IV’s 3-pointer with 5.8 seconds left and had a chance when Oregon State’s Roman Silva hit 1 of 2 free throws with 1.7 seconds left.
+Colorado pulled within 68-66 on McKinley Wright IV’s 3-pointer with 5.8 seconds left and had a chance when Oregon State’s Roman Silva hit 1 of 2 free throws.
 Wright’s halfcourt heave sailed over the backboard, sending the Beavers charging onto the floor.

 Wright led Colorado with 18 points.